redhat-developer/kam/docs/journey/day2/README.md

 $ git commit -m "Add new service"
 $ git push origin main
 ```
-ArgoCD will automatically apply changes to the cluster and deploys your new service.
+Argo CD will automatically apply changes to the cluster and deploys your new service.
 Pretty neat!
 ![screenshot](img/argocd-refresh.png)

 ## Create Webhook